lyon-fnal/fillInWhen2Meet/Readme.md

 When done, then close the Shortcut window.

 ### Adjusting the time zone
 If you are in the US Central time zone, then you don't need to do anything.
-If you are in a different time zone, then edit the `fillInWhen2Meet.jl` file, and around line 109, change `tz"America/Chicago"` to the identifier appropriate to your time zone, like `tz"America/New_York"`.
+If you are in a different time zone, then edit the `fillInWhen2Meet.jl` file, and around line 109, change `tz"America/Chicago"` to the identifier appropriate to your time zone, like `tz"America/New_York"`, `tz"America/Los_Angeles"`, or `tz"Antarctica/Troll"`.
 See [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for the full list.

 ## Running